lightstep/cloud-native-observability/06 - effective-investigation.md

 Additionally, point-in-time or periodic measurement of a resource's instrumentation carry enough data to allow for effective correlation between a specific (or aggregate) transaction and the underlying resource state.
+Conveniently enough, capturing this internal context allows us to reasonably disambiguate and filter out external contexts that don't matter at the moment -- and in many cases, to quantify those external events so that we can build an understanding of states that tend towards failure.

 What's been missing here is a _lingua franca_ for associating transactional and resource telemetry together.
 OpenTelemetry solves this through it's context and